 After my own PhD graduation, I joined Volvo Aero Corporation where I was quickly involved in Volvo's R&D for ESA Ariane Space components comprising rocket engine nozzles and fuel pump turbines.
 I got the opportunity to lead the aerodynamic team for the Vulcain 2 Nozzle Extension in the recovery program of the Ariane 517 flight failure.
 After that I moved on to become the design leader of the upper stage Vinci engine turbines and later the turbines of the Ariane Future Launcher Preparatory Program main engine.

 In 2010 I received an offer from my former PhD supervisor Prof. Torsten Fransson to join his division and build a research group in the field of Concentrated Solar Power.
-Today, the group has grown to include 5 PhD students and a continuous flow of MSc thesis students beside me and Emeritus Prof. Torsten Strand.
 We have built up a state-of-the-art software toolbox for techno-economic analysis and optimization of power plants and grid integration strategies called DYESOPT and EDGESIM.
 Furthermore, we have built a 100kW solar laboratory facility for testing concentrating solar power components in relevant environments.
 In the laboratory, the light can be concentrated to high flux levels exceeding 5MW/m2, simulating the conditions in the focal spot of solar dish concentrating mirrors.
 This laboratory enables research and development of solar receivers, solar reactors, high temperature materials and concentrating photovoltaic elements.